 The received column is for you to refer to next year.
 When it is time to pack away the cards after Christmas update the list with who sent you a card.
 You may find that somebody sent you a card that wasn’t on your list, this will allow you to not forget them next year, I will talk about this in more detail in a later post.

 Suggestions who to send Christmas cards to:

 - Business contacts

-Prior to children I never sent photo’s with my christmas cards, however since having kids I have always sent a photo of each of the children in the cards or gifts for great-grandparents, grandparents, aunts, uncles, our brothers/sisters etc. As they say, a picture is worth a thousand words and family just adore seeing pictures of the kids.
+Prior to children I never sent photo’s with my Christmas cards, however since having kids I have always sent a photo of each of the children in the cards or gifts for great-grandparents, grandparents, aunts, uncles, our brothers/sisters etc. As they say, a picture is worth a thousand words and family just adore seeing pictures of the kids.

 Family photo’s don’t need to be professional shots, however if you have them all the better.
 I usually take photo’s of my kids using my camera at home with a black backdrop or amongst the plants in the garden.
 You could also arrange for all the family/kids to be dressed in the same colour for an effective shot, red is a great splash of colour for a Christmas photo.
 Arrange to get the photo’s printed prior to starting writing the Christmas cards.

 When sending cards to business contacts, clients and friends you don’t know very well, send ‘Season’s Greetings’ cards so you don’t offend if they have a different religion.